openshift/origin/HACKING.md

 The final test category is end to end tests (e2e) which should verify a long set of flows in the product as a user would see them.
-Two e2e tests should not overlap more than 10% of function, and are not intended to test error conditions in detail.
+Two e2e tests should not overlap more than 10% of function and are not intended to test error conditions in detail.
 The project examples should be driven by e2e tests. e2e tests can also test external components working together.